jllcalorio/data-analysis-in-python-for-complete-beginners/content/intro.md

 {% include question.html header="Practical Projects" text="
 By workshop completion, you'll have created:
 - A personal library of useful Python functions
-- Several data analysis projects you can showcase
+- Some data analysis projects you can showcase
 - Solutions to real-world data problems
 - A foundation for continued learning and development " %}